At a glance

 Also, a good way to tune in to your body is through gentle pregnancy exercises and pregnancy yoga, but check with your GP or midwife first.
 For any instructor-led activity, ensure they are qualified to teach and let them know that you are pregnant.

 Fats and essential fatty acids are an important part of your pregnancy diet.
 Omega 3 fats, important for brain function and normal growth and development, are found in oily fish like salmon.
-Just remember to keep to limits with Tuna and steer clear of fish containing mercury like swordfish, marlin or sh…sh…shark.
-No fried food either, please.
+Just remember to limit tuna or salmon to one portion per week, and steer clear of fish containing mercury like swordfish, marlin or shark.

 Veggie or Vegan?
 There are plenty of delicious non-meat alternatives to fats and fatty acids like avocados, pulses and soybean, flax seed, chia seed and walnuts.